jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   Before events:
-    CF: for_each_file_in_obj_subdir at object-file.c:2624:2
-  Occurrences: 5

-Uncategorised
-  Before events:
-    CF: for_each_userdiff_driver at userdiff.c:464:8
+    CF: for_each_userdiff_driver at userdiff.c:469:8
-    CT: for_each_userdiff_driver_list at userdiff.c:449:0
   Occurrences: 8

 Uncategorised
   Before events:
     CF: for_each_userdiff_driver at userdiff.c:469:8
     CT: for_each_userdiff_driver_list at userdiff.c:449:0
+    CF: for_each_userdiff_driver_list at userdiff.c:454:14
+    CT: userdiff_find_by_namelen_cb at userdiff.c:319:0
+    CF: userdiff_find_by_namelen_cb at userdiff.c:322:7
+    CT: Jump to external code for strncmp
-  Occurrences: 8
+  Occurrences: 6

 Uncategorised
   Before events: